zizuke/simple_youtube_focus_thing/README.md

 I didn't like the fact that it's so hard to focus on what you're doing with the option to procrastonate on YT.
 So I made this quick and easy thing to help anyone that was in my position.

+Open the .html file with a text editor.

-All you have to do is enter the **video ID** after /embed/ like so:
+Enter the **video ID** after /embed/ like so:

 https://www.youtube.com/embed/oIV2KchSyGQ